speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

 recursion from `foo.py`.
 We also use `sys.exit()` at the bottom, which means that `launch()` will try to exit the python process when outside of a virtual environment.
 If a caller really wanted to, they could catch `SystemExit`.
-Admitedly I'm not sure if I like this `sys.exit()` usage, but I like the idea of callers not needing to have conditional logic around their use of `launch()`.
+Admittedly I'm not sure if I like this `sys.exit()` usage, but I like the idea of callers not needing to have conditional logic around their use of `launch()`.

 The thought did briefly creep into the back of my mind to do the logic when